badgerboy99/Stream2project/README.md

 This project forms my 'Stream 2' back-end project on my Code Institute Full Stack Web Development course.

-It is deployed on Heroku at (https://shrouded-savannah-58227.herokuapp.com/)
+It is deployed on Heroku [here](https://shrouded-savannah-58227.herokuapp.com/)

 I chose to use data relating to adoptions in England as the topic is one that means a lot to me (as an adoptive father).
 I have also included a Twitter timeline from two of the UK's highest profile organisations that support adoption (Adoption UK and Coram), mainly to give the site some life beyond a fairly dry statistical analysis.